riceissa/issarice.com/wiki/hiring-and-judging-character.md

         > other, to me they would both sound reasonable.
 (The "plus one
         > standard deviation" part isn't a standard result, just me trying to
         > eyeball the phenomenon.)

+        Also similar is a [post by Caroline Frances Hubert](https://www.facebook.com/slickers.fantastic/posts/10210063725257144).
+        In comments Pasha Kamyshev writes:

+        > There are only a few reliable signals that someone can attempt to
+        > use.
+A lot of verbal signals can be easy to fake.
+The strongest
+        > signal that can't be faked is the ability to predict the future.
+        > Another good one is the ability to pass the "Ideological Turing Test"
+        > and explain both sides of an ideological argument.
+Another one is
+        > your general *inability* to predict individual actions of the person,
+        > while still roughly seeing the end-result outcome as positive.

 - many more Quora questions about judging character (many by Alex):